 So, that, was a major heads for upper management.
 Obviously, that’s the time, and the cost was much less for the implementation.

-Next, please, Mike.
-Thanks.
-So, this slide, this is a customer, this slide was created by a customer, It was done on their internal presentation.
+This slide was created by a customer, It was done on their internal presentation.
 We just ask for permission to grab the slide and must have a name on it.
 But, definitely, this is the initial planning for the customer.

 They had to build it ecosystem.
 And the proposal they came up with was what you see, where it says, Old way, that’s like, the proposal with that iteration, everything is going to be from 4 to 10 weeks.